Alignak-monitoring/alignak/doc/source/07_advanced/flapping.rst

 Enabling Flap Detection
 ========================

-In order to enable the flap detection features in Shinken, you'll need to:
+In order to enable the flap detection features in Alignak, you'll need to:

   * Set :ref:`enable_flap_detection <configuration/configmain-advanced#enable_flap_detection>` directive is set to 1.
   * Set the "flap_detection_enabled" directive in your host and service definitions is set to 1.